Jason Jenkins: Munster

 Jenkins joined Irish United Rugby Championship and Champions Cup side Munster on a one-year contract for the 2021–22 season, joining his former Bulls teammate RG Snyman at the club.
 He made his senior competitive debut for the province in their 2021–22 Champions Cup round 2 fixture at home to French side Castres on 18 December 2021, coming on as a replacement for Jean Kleyn in Munster's 19–13 victory.
 Jenkins endured a difficult start to his time with Munster, as shoulder, thigh and abdominal injuries restricted him to just one appearance for the province by the start of 2022.
 Jenkins returned from the run of injured to make his United Rugby Championship debut for the province in their 51–22 home win against Italian side Benetton in round 14 on 25 March 2022, coming on as a 63rd minute replacement for Alex Kendellen.

 Leinster

 Jenkins joined Leinster from the 2022–23 season.
-He has played 9 matches in the URC and the Champions Cup in this season.
+He played 39 matches in the URC and the Champions Cup in his two seasons at the club.

+Sharks

+Jenkins returned to South Africa for the 2024 URC season, joining the Sharks.